Programmable Media

 Cloudinary supports powerful transformations.
 You can even combine multiple transformations together as part of a single transformation request, e.g. crop an image and add a border.
 In certain cases you may want to perform additional transformations on the result of the previous transformation request.
 To do that, you can use chained transformations.

 To apply chained transformations in a transformation URL, you include multiple transformation components separated by '/'.
 Each transformation component is applied to the result of the previous one.
 In Node.js, applying multiple transformations is done by specifying the transformation parameter as an array of transformation arrays.
-The following example first crops the original image to a specific set of custom coordinates and then transforms the result so it fills a 130x100 rectangle:
+The following example first fills the image within a 250px square, then rounds the result to a circle, and finally delivers the image in the optimal transparent format:

 For more information on image transformations, see Apply common image transformations.